allegro/blog/_posts/2024-12-01-automating-periodic-data-transfer-from-operational-database-to-a-data-warehouse.md

 Google offers several solutions for automating the data transfer:

 1.  **Google Dataflow** (based on Apache Beam): Allows creating data pipelines (ETL/ELT) to synchronize data between PostgreSQL and BigQuery.
 2.  **BigQuery Data Transfer Service (BDTS)**: Automates data imports from various sources to BigQuery.
 However, since it doesn't natively support PostgreSQL, you'd need an intermediary step, such as exporting data to a CSV file on Cloud Storage and then importing it into BigQuery.
 3.  **Datastream (CDC)**: A change data capture service that supports PostgreSQL as a source for real-time data streaming.

 Due to our inability to connect GCP directly to PostgreSQL (even via network tunneling like Cloud VPN or Cloud Interconnect), these options are not viable.
 In scenarios where such a connection is possible, one of these tools could be considered.

 ### Outbox pattern

-The **Outbox Pattern** can be implemented using tools like [Debezium](https://debezium.io/), which captures database changes (CDC) and streams them to [Apache Kafka](https://kafka.apache.org/).
+The **Outbox Pattern** can be implemented using tools like (**Debezium**)[https://debezium.io/], which captures database changes (CDC) and streams them to (Apache Kafka)[https://kafka.apache.org/].

 **How Debezium Works with PostgreSQL**: